-LISS DTP will:
+LISS DTP vision

-- support world-class training to address key research priorities and global societal challenges across a breadth of interconnected social science disciplines, enabling postgraduate research at the interface with health, the natural sciences, engineering, and the arts & humanities.
+- supports world-class training to address key research priorities and global societal challenges across a breadth of interconnected social science disciplines, enabling postgraduate research at the interface with health, the natural sciences, engineering, and the arts & humanities.
 Please see our Thematic Pathways pages for more detailed information on our priority areas.

 - provides research training that integrates the student’s individual transferable skills requirements with a rigorous and flexible programme of foundation and advanced social science training

 - allows our PhD students to innovate, asking new questions and developing new frameworks for understanding, in preparation for future employment that will enrich the wider science base nationally and internationally

 - trains social science research students to work collaboratively with peers and users alike, and to have a global outlook in career development, employability, entrepreneurship, public engagement, and impact

 Equality, Diversity and Inclusion

 LISS DTP has a strong commitment to promoting and supporting equality, diversity and inclusion and is developing its policy and practice in this area.
 It is committed to the provision of equality of opportunity for all applicants, students and staff and to a community in which all people can learn, work and interact freely without fear of discrimination, prejudice or harassment.
 All applicants, students, staff, supervisors and stakeholders will be treated equitably and will not be accorded less favourable treatment on the grounds of: gender, marital / civil partnership status, sexual orientation, gender re-assignment, race, colour, nationality, ethnicity or national origins, religion or similar philosophical belief, spent criminal conviction, age or disability.